A combinatorial formula expressing periodic $R$-polynomials: Introduction

 The periodic $R$-polynomials can also be thought of as a generalization of the ordinary $R$-polynomials in the following sense: if $y,w \in W$ (and if we regard the finite Weyl group $W$ as a subgroup of $\Waf$), then

 Hence the periodic Kazhdan-Lusztig polynomials can be regarded as a generalization of the ordinary Kazhdan-Lusztig polynomials in the following sense: if $y,w \in W$, then

 The purpose of this paper is to give a (closed) combinatorial formula expressing periodic $R$-polynomials, which generalizes Theorem \ref{bb} in the following sense: if one applies our formula to elements of a finite Weyl group, then it agrees with the one in Theorem \ref{bb}.
-Namely, we prove the following theorem: \begin{theo} Let $y,w \in \Waf$.
+Namely, we prove the following theorem: \begin{theo} Let $\preceq$ be a reflection order on $\Phi_+$, and $y,w \in \Waf$.
 Then we have

-here, $P^<(y,w)$ consists of sequences $\Delta = (y = y_0 \xrightarrow[\beta_1]{} y_1 \xrightarrow[\beta_2]{} \cdots \xrightarrow[\beta_{\ell(\Delta)}]{} y_{\ell(\Delta)} = w)$ such that $y = y_0 \sib \cdots \sib y_{\ell(\Delta)} = w$, $\beta_1 < \cdots < \beta_{\ell(\Delta)}$, and some additional conditions $($see Definition $2.4.2$ for details$)$. \end{theo} If $y,w \in W$, then $P^<(y,w)$ agrees with $B^<(y,w)$ (in Theorem \ref{bb}), and for each $\nb \in P^<(y,w) = B^<(y,w)$, we obtain $\deg(\nb) = \frac{1}{2}(\ell(y,w) - \ell(\nb))$.
-We prove Theorem \ref{1.0.5} by constructing explicit bijections between (specific subsets of) $P^<(y,w)$, $y,w \in W_{\af}$.
-In particular, we construct explicit bijections $B^<(sy,sw) \sqcup B^<(sy,w) \rightarrow B^<(y,w)$ for all $y,w \in W,\ s \in S$ such that $y < sy,\ sw < w$, and bijections $B^<(sy,sw) \rightarrow B^<(y,w)$ for all $y,w \in W,\ s \in S$ such that $sy < y,\ sw < w$, where $S$ denotes the set of simple reflections for $W$.
+here, $P^\prec (y,w)$ consists of sequences $\Delta = (y = y_0 \xrightarrow[\beta_1]{} y_1 \xrightarrow[\beta_2]{} \cdots \xrightarrow[\beta_{\ell(\Delta)}]{} y_{\ell(\Delta)} = w)$ such that $y = y_0 \sib \cdots \sib y_{\ell(\Delta)} = w$, $\beta_1 \prec \cdots \prec \beta_{\ell(\Delta)}$, and some additional conditions $($see Definition \ref{2.4.2} for details$)$. \end{theo} If $y,w \in W$, then $P^\prec (y,w)$ agrees with $B^\prec (y,w)$ (in Theorem \ref{bb}), and for each $\nb \in P^\prec (y,w) = B^\prec (y,w)$, we obtain $\deg(\nb) = \frac{1}{2}(\ell(y,w) - \ell(\nb))$.
+We prove Theorem \ref{1.0.5} by constructing explicit bijections between (specific subsets of) $P^\prec (y,w)$, $y,w \in W_{\af}$.
+In particular, we construct explicit bijections $B^\prec (sy,sw) \sqcup B^\prec (sy,w) \rightarrow B^\prec (y,w)$ for all $y,w \in W,\ s \in S$ such that $y < sy,\ sw < w$, and bijections $B^\prec (sy,sw) \rightarrow B^\prec (y,w)$ for all $y,w \in W,\ s \in S$ such that $sy < y,\ sw < w$, where $S$ denotes the set of simple reflections for $W$.
 We remark that this also gives a new proof of Theorem \ref{bb}.